Heimdal

 Heimdal is easy to configure, reliable when installing patches and has all the standard features you’d expect from a patch management solution.

-Support and the aftersales team are responsive and know the product well with both happy to offer setup/leading practice advice alongside help for any issues.
+Support and the aftersales team are responsive and know the product well, with both happy to offer setup/leading practice advice alongside help for any issues.

-After a couple tweaks to our initial setup Microsoft Patch Tuesdays are now a breeze to approve and roll-out across the environment.
+After a couple tweaks to our initial setup, Microsoft Patch Tuesdays are now a breeze to approve and roll out across the environment.

-Mike P., IT Systems Administrator.
+Mike P., IT Systems Administrator

-• Strong services expertise.
+• Strong services expertise

-• Completely automated processes.
+• Completely automated processes

-• Entry-level users might find the administrator portal challenging to navigate.
+Entry-level users might find the administrator portal challenging to navigate

 Heimdal® Pricing

-Our pricing tiers cover a broad range from seat counts of 1 to over 20,000 and servers from 1 to more than 100.
+Whether you’re an emerging start-up or an established corporation, we provide cost-effective solutions tailored to you.
+Our pricing tiers cover a broad range of seat counts (from one to over 20,000) and servers (from one to more than 100).

 If you want to see our product at work, check out the 30-day free trial.